Housing & servicesHousing & services

 Children living in urban or rural areas

-Children are still more likely than adults to live in rural areas: 44% of children are rural, compared with 32% of adults.
+Children are still more likely than adults to live in rural areas: 43% of children are in rural households, compared with 32% of adults.

 More data